kevmhughes/TriBook/README.md

 ```

 ## Environment Variables
-You will need to create an .env file in the main folder, and then add a MongoDB connection string which includes your username, password and a database cluster with a database name in order to allow the app to perform database CRUD operations.
-You will also need to add a session-secret string to sign and encrypt session data (see the .env.example file in the main folder).
+To set up the application, create a .env file in the root directory.
+In this file, you need to add the following:

+- MongoDB Connection String: Include your MongoDB username, password, and database cluster, along with the database name.
+This connection string is required for the app to perform CRUD (Create, Read, Update, Delete) operations on the database.

+- Session Secret: Add a session secret string, which will be used to securely sign and encrypt session data for user authentication.

+For reference, check the .env.example file in the root folder for the correct format.

 ## Usage